Daily cannabis smokers risk health, wellbeing and achievement

 Silins said any changes to cannabis legislation should be carefully assessed to ensure they will help reduce adolescent cannabis use and prevent its potentially adverse effects.

-The study, published in The Lancet Psychiatry journal, analyzed data on up to 3765 participating cannabis users in terms of seven developmental outcomes up to the age of 30 years.
+The study, published in The Lancet Psychiatry journal, analysed data on up to 3765 participating cannabis users in terms of seven developmental outcomes up to the age of 30 years.

 Those factors were completing high school, obtaining a university degree, cannabis dependence, use of other illicit drugs, suicide attempts, depression and welfare dependence.